skysqlinc/skysql-docs/docs/Data loading, Migration/Migrate-your-database-to-SkySQL.md

 ## Self-Service Migration to SkySQL

-SkySQL provides two diffeent options for self-service migration
+SkySQL provides two different options for self-service migration

 ### Option 1: Migrate using the SkySQL REST API
 SkySQL Managed Migration is a REST-based service that handles the migration process, including data migration, schema migration, and user migration.
 It provides a follow us steps to set up a live replication of your database to SkySQL and various insights to monitor the migration process.